Dick Bertel: Program Host

 In 1962, Bertel assumed hosting duties of Americana, a ninety-minute interview program with a patriotic tilt that aired daily at 2:00 p.m.
 Guests would discuss historical subjects, current events, and cultural traditions from around the nation although stories with connections to Connecticut and its neighbors were most prominent.
 Typically, these discussions were prerecorded in one session and segmented so that they could be stripped across the entire week.
-Occasionally, they would be recorded on-location such as the cab of a steam locomotive on the Valley Railroad in Essex, Conn., a riverboat on the Connecticut River with a live jazz band, and Thanksgiving on the grounds of Old Sturbridge Village.
+Occasionally, they would be recorded on-location such as in the cab of a steam locomotive on the Valley Railroad in Essex, Conn., on a riverboat on the Connecticut River with a live jazz band, and during Thanksgiving on the grounds of Old Sturbridge Village.